Exploring The Callao Caves of Cagayan

 Geography of Callao Caves

-The Callao Caves are located in Peñablanca, Cagayan Province, in northern Luzon, Philippines.
-Nestled in the foothills of the Sierra Madre Mountain Range, they are part of the Peñablanca Protected Landscape and Seascape, a sanctuary known for its rich biodiversity and natural beauty.
+The Callao Caves are located in Barangays Magdalo and Quibal in Peñablanca, Cagayan Province, northern Luzon.
+Nestled in the foothills of the Sierra Madre Mountain Range, they form part of the Peñablanca Protected Landscape and Seascape, a sanctuary celebrated for its lush biodiversity and stunning terrain.
+The area features limestone cliffs, dense forests, and the scenic Pinacanauan River, all set against a breathtaking mountain backdrop.

 Attractions